asamalik/blog/_posts/2019-01-09-thinking-about-modularity-content-discovery.md

 ```
 $ dnf repoquery --whatprovides /usr/bin/node
-Last metadata expiration check: 0:35:42 ago on Wed 09 Jan 2019 06:55:52 PM UTC.
 nodejs-1:10.11.0-1.fc29.i686
 nodejs-1:10.11.0-1.fc29.x86_64
 nodejs-1:10.15.0-1.fc29.i686
 nodejs-1:10.15.0-1.fc29.x86_64
 ```

 This command is basically asking "What packages provide the `/usr/bin/node` binary in Fedora 29?"
-But there is something missing...
+But there is something missing.

 ```
-$ dnf module list | grep nodejs
+$ dnf module list nodejs
 nodejs           8              default, development, minimal, ...
 nodejs           10             default, development, minimal, ...
 nodejs           11             default, development, minimal, ...
 ```

+See?
 There are three Node.js versions in Fedora 29.
-But I can't see them in the repoquery output...
+But why I couldn't see them in the repoquery output?

 ```
-$ dnf -y module enable nodejs:11
+$ dnf module enable nodejs:11
 $ dnf repoquery --whatprovides /usr/bin/node
 Last metadata expiration check: 0:40:33 ago on Wed 09 Jan 2019 06:55:52 PM UTC.
 nodejs-1:11.1.0-1.module_2379+8d497405.x86_64
 ```

-That's because, currently, it only works with default or enabled module streams.
-We need to fix that because people rely on this information.
+That's because, currently, repoquery only works with default or enabled module streams.
+We need to change that so it shows the latest packages from all modules, because people rely on this data.

-Packagers use repoquery to determine which packages to rebuild after making an update to something.
+For example, packagers use repoquery to determine which packages to rebuild after making an update to something.
 Or we can use it to find out if there is a certain version of a library containing a CVE.
 And no one wants to go enable modules one by one just to do a simple query.

 But is it that simple, really?

 Well, not quite.
-The repositories don't include all the content.
-Two classes of data are missing.
+The repositories don't include all the data we need.
+Two classes of data are missing:

 First, not every module is shipped.
 There are a few that are useful only as build dependencies.
 Some of them are used for bootstrapping for example.